The ACT Assessment consists of four tests that have been constructed to measure knowledge and skills that are important for success in college.

 - Calculators with paper tape

 - Calculators that make sound

-Call the Counseling & Testing Services office to register for a Residual ACT Test appointment.
+Call the Counseling and Testing Services office to register for a Residual ACT Test appointment.

 For additional information or to view sample questions and explanations, go to www.actstudent.org.

-For directions to Counseling & Testing in Lynn Wood Hall and parking information, go to Campus Safety.
+For directions to Counseling and Testing in Lynn Wood Hall and parking information, go to Campus Safety.